 Phone: (859) 257-4758

 The University of Kentucky's momentous physical transformation continues, positively impacting its ability to attract and retain students, faculty and staff.
-From July 2011 to December 2020, 177 capital projects totaling $2.7 billion have been initiated, encompassing quality of life and community; academics and research; health care; infrastructure; and athletic projects.
+From July 2011 to February 2021, 180 capital projects totaling $2.7 billion have been initiated, encompassing quality of life and community; academics and research; healthcare; infrastructure; and athletic projects.
 The funding model for the transformation has been strategically diverse (debt, private partners, university funds, state funds, and gifts) to maintain the University's fiscally sound condition.
 Future projects are expected to focus primarily on health care and modernizing existing academic facilities.

 UK HealthCare, the University’s advanced academic medical center and clinical care network, is uniquely equipped to provide advanced subspecialty care to the people of Kentucky.
 UK HealthCare Hospital System operates two hospital units under one Joint Commission Accreditation and two licenses in addition to ambulatory services.
 The major service units include Albert B. Chandler Hospital, Good Samaritan Hospital and the Kentucky Clinic.